Perungudi: Economy

 Perungudi has developed from a small village to a vibrant and thriving commercial/residential hub after the boom in the Indian IT industry.
-The World Trade Center is located here.
+The World Trade Center Chennai is located here.
 IT companies like Amazon company, news channel Thanthi TV & many more IT companies are present here.
-Organic shop like Standard Cold Pressed Oil & other food outlets are present here.
 Perungudi had developed an industrial estate in the 90's.
 It is still struggling with poor infrastructure for decades despite boasting offices of some the biggest IT companies in India.

 Dump Yard

 Perungudi houses one of the two major landfills in Chennai.
 The dump yard is constantly in the news for the burning of garbage despite it being banned.
 The dump yard also spills into the pallikarnai marshland which is home to a lot of local and migratory birds.
 The plans to close the dumpyard by the corporation have not yet been implemented.

 Administrative

 Panchayat

 In 2011 Perungudi Town Panchayat was merged with Chennai Corporation.